GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Real-World Results

 \section{Real-World Results}

 To assess the feasibility of our approach on real-world data, we fine-tune our models on ScanNet++~v2~\cite{yeshwanth_scannet_2023}.
-Compared to the synthetic datasets used in the main paper, this setting introduces several additional challenges: higher visual and geometric complexity, greater scene variability, and the absence of axis-aligned structures such as walls and floors.
+Compared to the synthetic datasets used in the main paper, this setting introduces several additional challenges: higher visual and geometric complexity, greater scene variability, and the absence of globally consistent axis-alignment for walls and floors.
 Moreover, the available dataset is significantly smaller.
 We use Gaussians optimized as part of SceneSplat++~\cite{ma_scenesplat_2025}, obtaining $895$ scenes in total, of which $90\%$ are used for training.
 Even with the same $8\times$ rotation and flipping augmentation as in the main experiments, the effective training set remains limited.

 \paragraph{Training Details.} We obtain DSLR images from the official ScanNet++ v2 release and fine-tune the autoencoder using chunked training at half resolution for $100$ epochs (approximately one day of training).
 The GPT model is then fine-tuned on the resulting latent grids for $250$ epochs, which takes around $7.5$ hours.